jcolag/GenAudio/README.md

 The output is `result.wav`, which can then be converted to any other format of relevance.

+The _mixep_ script also produces `soundeffects.csv`, which lists the line/position codes and sound effect files.

 ### Sound Index

 One of the extensions to Fountain required by this project is an annotation for music and sound effects.
 This are a bracketed key, optionally followed by tilde.
 That is, it might look like `[15]` or `[33~]`, with the latter indicating that the audio should be played alongside whatever else is in the screenplay.